sasdf/ctf/writeup/2018/TeaserDragon/rev/Chains of trust/README.md

 I found that this program won't send our input to the server.
 The server must send some code for checking the flag.

-I wrote a mitm proxy (`proxy.py`) to block those shellcodes.
+I wrote a [mitm proxy](proxy.py) to block those shellcodes.
 The main UI will show up when you send 22nd shellcode, and print `No luck.` when you send 85th shellcode.

-Those shellcode are encrypted and there's a decrypter at the beginning.
+Those shellcode are encrypted and there's a decryptor at the beginning.
-I use a runner (`runner.c`) to run them, trace it with `gdb`, and use `gcore` command to dump the shellcode after decrypted.
+I use a [runner](runner.c) to run them, trace it with `gdb`, and use `gcore` command to dump the shellcode after decrypted.